Rules of the Minnesota State Board of Legal Certification

 c.
 “Board” means the Minnesota State Board of Legal Certification.

 d.
-“Certified lawyer” means a lawyer who has received certification from an accredited agency.
+“Certified specialist” means a lawyer who has received certification from an accredited agency.

 102. COMPOSITION OF THE BOARD

 a.
-The Supreme Court shall appoint twelve (12) members of the Board, of whom nine (9) shall have active licenses to practice law in the state and represent various fields of legal practice.
-Three (3) attorney members shall be nominated by the Minnesota State Bar Association and three (3) shall be non-attorney public members.
-The Supreme Court shall designate a lawyer member as chairperson and the Board may elect other officers, including a vice-chair who will serve in the absence of the chairperson.
+The Supreme Court shall appoint twelve (12) members of the Board, of whom nine (9) shall have active licenses to practice law in the state and represent various fields of legal practice and three (3) shall be non-attorney public members.
+Three (3) attorney members shall be nominated by the Minnesota State Bar Association.
+The Supreme Court shall designate a member as chairperson and the Board may elect other officers, including a vice-chair who will serve in the absence of the chairperson.

 b.
 Members shall be appointed for three-year terms.
 The terms of one (1) public member and one (1) member nominated by the State Bar shall expire each year.
 Any vacancy on the Board shall be filled by the Supreme Court by appointment for the unexpired term.
 No member may serve more than two (2) three-year terms with the exception of the sitting chairperson, who may be appointed for a third three-year term or such additional period as the court may order.